Open In Colab Open in Kaggle

 Discussion#

 Numbers in tables filled with benchmarks don’t tell the whole story: often, we care about OOD robustness.
 Our developer benchmarked the TrOCR model for their use case and found a worst-case character error rate above 10%.
-Whether or not that’s acceptable is a judgment call, and it’s not the only metric the developer might care about.
-They might also need to meet other constraints:
+Whether or not that’s acceptable is a judgment call, and it’s not the only metric we might care about.
+We might also need to meet other constraints:

-Our intrepid developer wants to ship this app soon!
-They decide on a strategy: the model is good enough to get started.
-They’ll deploy the model as is, but they’ll have an option in the app to report errors.
-They’ll then label those errors and fine-tune the model.
-Before that though, they want to understand what’s inside the model.
+Ideally, we want to publish this app soon!
+We decide on a strategy: the model is good enough to ge us started.
+We’ll deploy the model as is, but we’ll have an option in the app to report errors.
+We’ll then label those errors and fine-tune the model further.
+Before that, we want to understand what’s inside the model.

 Video 3: TrOCR#